• Share this on:

 • Use Integrated Pest Management (IPM) to reduce pesticide amounts.
 IPM is an agricultural pest control strategy that uses natural control practices and forecasting information to minimise spraying with synthetic chemicals.
 For more information about Integrated Pest Management, see the FAO website.

 • Work closely with farmers to have full control of the use of pesticides in your raw materials.
 Engage with plant protection experts who can regularly guide and advise farmers on the sustainable use of pesticides.
-For example, with a subscription to a professional weather service, or by using agricultural weather stations, it is possible to forecast the appearance of potential pests and plant illnesses.
+For example, by subscribing to a professional weather service, or by using agricultural weather stations, it is possible to forecast the appearance of potential pests and plant illnesses.
 You can also limit the use of pesticides.

 • Check with your buyers if they have additional requirements on MRLs and pesticide use.
 Many European retailers have stricter MRLs than is legally required.